 “You are the light of the world.
 A town built on a hill cannot be hidden.”

 This was part of Jesus’ Sermon on the Mount.
-He taught people many things there, and one of them is that they are the light of the world, and their faith will always show.
+He taught people many things there, including that they are the light of the world and that their faith will always show.

 Matthew 24:35-37

-We have the promise that nothing can take the power of the Word of God, and nothing can take away the assurance we have behind them.
+We are promised that nothing can take away the power of the Word of God or our assurance behind it.

 Matthew 24:14